 A smart trainee who eats six small meals containing 30 gm protein each wins the battle hands down!

-Such frequent meals that provide enough protein maintain nitrogen balance, which is very vital for gaining muscle.
+Frequent meals that provide enough protein maintain nitrogen balance, which is very vital for gaining muscle.
 This ensures that the body is in an anabolic environment.

-While planning a meal, ensure that it contains lean protein source of the size of your palm.
+This is the best suggestion former Olympian Lee Labrada offers : While planning a meal, ensure that it contains lean protein source of the size of your palm.
 Carb source should be of the size of fist.

 Fats are hidden in our food sources.
 So, be on guard.